 - In many smaller private companies, the company secretary is also a director.

 - Like the directors of the company, company secretaries who fail in their duties can be prosecuted.
-(See What could go wrong?)
+(See Potential liabilities for the company secretarycould go wrong)

 Some people cannot be appointed as the company secretary